bixb922/freezefs/README.md

                         Action when importing output module.
 Default is mount.
   --target TARGET, -t TARGET
                         For --on-import=mount: mount point.
 For --on-import=extract: destination folder.
-                        Must be specified for --on-import=mount and extract.
                         Example: --target /myfiles.
-                        Must start with /
+Must start with / --overwrite {never,always}, -ov {never,always}
-  --overwrite {never,all}, -ov {never,all}
-                        All: on extract, all files are overwritten.
-Never: on extract, no file is overwritten, only new files are extracted.
+                        always: on extract, all files are overwritten. never: on extract, no file is overwritten, only new files are extracted.
+Default: never.
   --compress, --no-compress, -c
                         Compress files before writing to output .py.
-See python zlib compression.
+See python zlib compression. (default:
+                        False)
   --wbits WBITS, -w WBITS
-                        Compression window of 2\*\*WBITS bytes.
+                        Compression window of 2**WBITS bytes.
 Between 9 and 14.
 Default is 10 (1024 bytes)
   --level LEVEL, -l LEVEL
                         Compression level.
 Between 0 (no compression) and 9 (best compression).
 Default is 9 --silent, -s          Supress messages printed when mounting/copying files and while running this program.